 - HR/ hiring managers receive and evaluate internal applications, checking employee performance records if needed.

-- HR will inform all internal candidates about the status of their application.
+- HR will inform all internal candidates about the status of their applications.

 If an employee declines an offer, their decision will not affect their current job.
 If they accept an offer, they should meet with their managers to discuss a transfer.
 An employee’s transfer may be delayed until their current position is filled.

-To apply properly, employees should follow instructions mentioned in the job posting.
-Employees are not obligated to inform their managers about their job application at this stage.
-Employees or HR should notify managers if their team members are short-listed and invited for an interview.
+To apply properly, employees should follow the instructions mentioned in the job posting.
+Employees are not obligated to inform their managers about their job applications at this stage.
+Employees or HR should notify managers if their team members are shortlisted and invited for an interview.